fleps/clothing-store/README.md

 - Semantic / accessible HTML (course code has divs nested into spans, divs/spans having click events...)
 - Optimized arrays methods, course teaches bad practices doing 2 (or even more) transverse on the same arrays for no reason.

+## What's Next
+As I said, I don't recommend this course, as I expected way more from it regarding building what they called a "e-commerce" site.

+My idea is to keep working on this to build a "v2" that resembles more an e-commerce site, with better UI, more features and refactoring some things the course teached on a way that doesn't seems the best approach according to my readings.